DouglaNyabasa/E-tender-system-with-blockchain-reactjs/README.md

-# E-Tender System with Blockchain
+# E-Tender System with AI for Bid Evaluation

 ## Overview

-The **E-Tender System with Blockchain** is a digital platform that allows users (companies or organizations) to submit and evaluate tenders (bids) for various projects.
-The entire tendering process is secured and made transparent using **Blockchain** technology.
-This ensures that all data is stored in a tamper-proof and transparent way, making the system more trustworthy and fair.
+The **E-Tender System with AI** is a digital platform that allows users (companies or organizations) to submit and evaluate tenders (bids) for various projects.
+The tendering process is enhanced with **AI-based evaluation**, ensuring a fair, efficient, and data-driven approach to assess bids.

 ---